ManageIQ/guides/ui/toolbars.md

 See `ApplicationHelper::Toolbar::Basic` for details.

-The first 4 arguments for any or "button", "select", "twostate" are:
+The first 4 arguments for any of "button", "select", "twostate" are:
  * identifier,
  * text,
  * hover text,